 Azad was involved in many incidents and performed a prominent role in Kakori Train Robbery on August 9, 1925, and endeavor to explode the British viceroy train in 1926.

-Lastly, to kill J.P Saunders at Lahore to avenge the assassination of great revolutionary leader Lala Lajpat Rai who played a vital role in the Indian Independence Movement.
+Lastly, to kill J.P Saunders in Lahore to avenge the assassination of great revolutionary leader Lala Lajpat Rai, who played a vital role in the Indian Independence Movement.

 At a young age, Chandrashaker Azad was involved in the Indian Nationalist Movement and he was only fifteen years old when first apprehended by the police due to participation in M.K.
 Gandhi’s Non-Cooperation Movement.